mysql/mysql-utilities/doc/man/mut.rst

 restrict the tests, exclude suites and tests, and specify the location of the utilities and tests.

-The utility requires the existance of at least one server with which to use to clone for testing purposes.
+The utility requires the existance of at least one server to clone for testing purposes.
 You must specify at least one server, but you may specify multiple servers for tests designed to use additional servers.

-The utility has a special test suite named 'performance' where performance related tests are placed.
+The utility has a special test suite named 'performance' where performance-related tests are placed.
 This suite is not included by default and must be specified with the :option:`--suite=` option to execute the performance tests.

 OPTIONS
 -------